JaiPrathikReddySoda/ai-blog-generator-interview-jaiprathikreddysoda/README.md

-# AI Blog Generator – Interview Project
+# AI Blog Generator

----

 ## Overview

-**AI Blog Generator** is a Python/Flask application that uses OpenAI to generate SEO-optimized, context-aware blog posts for any keyword.
-The app features a REST API, a modern web UI, and a daily automation scheduler.
-Blog posts include keyword search metrics and affiliate links, and can be previewed, archived, or created on demand.
+Welcome to the AI Blog Generator!
+This project is a complete Python and Flask-based platform that generates human-like, SEO-rich blog posts for any keyword using OpenAI’s most advanced models.
+You can create blog posts on demand, schedule daily automated content, view a polished blog archive, and integrate with your own workflows via a REST API.
+Whether you're a developer, content manager, or tech enthusiast—this project lets you experience how AI-driven blogging can work in a modern web app.

 ---

-## Features
+## Key Features

-- **Instant blog generation via REST API** (`/generate?keyword=...`)
-- **Modern web UI:** Generate blogs manually, browse archives, preview posts
+- **One-Click Blog Creation:** Instantly generate a unique, SEO-optimized blog post for any topic through the web UI or API.
+- **Modern UI:** Clean, responsive interface for generating, previewing, and archiving blogs.
-- **Daily automation:** APScheduler creates and saves a fresh blog post every day for a predefined keyword
+- **Automated Daily Posting:** Scheduler automatically generates and saves a fresh blog post every day for a chosen keyword.
-- **SEO-enriched content:** Each blog includes keyword metrics (search volume, difficulty, CPC)
+- **SEO Insights:** Each post includes search volume, difficulty, and CPC data for the keyword.
-- **Affiliate recommendations:** Contextual links with placeholder URLs
+- **Affiliate Link Support:** Blogs include contextual recommendations with placeholder links.
-- **Markdown output:** Blogs are readable, clean, and ready for web publishing
-- **Modular, extensible codebase:** All components separated for clarity
+- **Markdown Output:** All blogs are generated in Markdown, making them easy to style or publish anywhere.
+- **Extensible Architecture:** Code is modular—easy to update, extend, or connect to real SEO APIs and databases.

 ---